 3- There are some cases where an examiner may want to mount the image on macOS to view or export data.
 It is possible to mount an image of the physical disk on macOS, however it is not possible to mount an image of the APFS container.

 4- Apple implemented FileVault encryption differently with APFS in comparison to CoreStorage and HFS+.
 For examiners used to unlocking CoreStorage FileVault and seeing a new disk with decrypted data, Apple did not make this possible for APFS.
 Therefore, it does not benefit to unlock FileVault and create an image of the APFS container (disk1).
 For more information on APFS encryption, see this article.

 Notice we specified non-T2 chip in the description above.
 It is important if you are using a version of MacQuisition prior to 2019R1, that you check for the T2 chip.
-The late 2017 iMac Pro and all 2018 models have a T2 chip with built-in SSD encryption.
-Version 2019R1 will detect the T2 chip and provide a solution for creating an image with decrypted data.
-If using a version prior to 2019R1, we recommend following this blog post and conducting a Data Collection.
+The late 2017 iMac Pro and most models after have a T2 chip with built-in SSD encryption.
+MacQuisition version 2019R1 and newer will detect the T2 chip and provide a solution for creating an image with decrypted data.
+If using a version prior to 2019R1, we recommend conducting a logical Data Collection.

-For Macs with APFS Fusion and 2 physical disks, use 2019R1.2 and image the APFS synthesized container.
+For Macs with APFS Fusion and 2 physical disks, use version 2019R1.2 or newer and image the APFS synthesized container.